Believe In Your Success

 Every day in our life, we are faced with choices.
 When you can’t decide on something, do you instantly turn for advice?
 Or worse, just choose whatever is the most popular choice?

 One should learn how to make decisions solely based on one’s knowledge and experience.
-Self-reliance really plays a big role in having self-confidence.
+Self-reliance plays a big role in having self-confidence.

 For example, a friend’s birthday is coming up and you can’t decide on what to give.
 Instead of immediately asking your other friends for good gift ideas, why not just decide whatever you believe your friend would like.